OVERHEATED MARKET AWASH IN CASH – OR SIGN OF THE TIMES?

 My friend was delighted but also alarmed because that level of appreciation might signal an overheated market.

 I blogged about this in May, pointing out that asset prices always increase with the money supply.

-And b/c the money supply grew 26% last year, asset prices were bound to climb too.
+And because the money supply grew 26% last year, asset prices were bound to climb too.

 The Scottsdale offers discussed above are cases in point.

-All of the offers were made by “boomers” whose investment values very likely climbed substantially b/c of the increase in the money supply.
+All of the offers were made by “boomers” whose investment values very likely climbed substantially because of the increase in the money supply.

 And, as a result, they were all able to comfortably make all-cash offers.